sven337/wblg/_posts/2014-05-15-The-Github-Syndrome.markdown

 # Github's motto: Promote "Not Invented Here"

-Github promotes this third option, by giving everybody a big button enabling them to publicize *whatever code their write*.
+Github promotes this third option, by giving everybody a big button enabling them to publicize *whatever code they write*.
 I'll argue that making it easier to publish one's code is the exact opposite of what open source needs, if we as a community care about the quality of our code as well as the ease of joining our community.
 No, open source isn't about publishing **one's code**, it's about publishing **software**, which is typically done as part of a team with different skills spread over different team members.

 Giving an economical incentive to contributors to *not* work to get their code merged upstream has nefarious effects.